ogg25/camera-enhancer-docs/programming/android/api/zoom-setting/zoom-focus.md

 ## setAutoFocusPosition

-Set the position that you want to autp focus at.
-This setting will replace the default focus value and always focus on the setted point.
+Set the position that you want to auto focus at.
+This setting will replace the default focus value and always focus on the set point.

 ```Java
     mCamera.setAutoFocusPosition(0.5,0.6);